Jaya435/cnn_inria/README.md

 1. director named 'images' containing named RGB images
 2. directory named 'gt' containing ground truth labels of said images, named the same.

+train
+│
+└───images
+│   │   file011.tif
+│   │   file012.tif
+│
+└───gt
+    │   file011.tif
+    │   file012.tif

+### Data

+All of the data used in this project can be found at https://project.inria.fr/aerialimagelabeling/download/.

+Emmanuel Maggiori, Yuliya Tarabalka, Guillaume Charpiat and Pierre Alliez.
+“Can Semantic Labeling Methods Generalize to Any City?
+The Inria Aerial Image Labeling Benchmark”.
+IEEE International Geoscience and Remote Sensing Symposium (IGARSS).
+2017.

 ### Installing

 A step by step series of examples that tell you how to get a development env running